AceCentre/pasco/docs/getting-started/configuration-options.md

 ## On-Screen Navigation

 Enable or disable the 4-way navigation tool.
-Remember - you can reposition this just by dragging it - and resize it by pressing and holding on the tool - then dragging one of the corners
+Remember - you can reposition this just by dragging it - and resize it by pressing and holding on the tool - then dragging one of the corners.
+Have a watch of [this video](https://youtu.be/0BW-iez_IuQ?t=38) to see how it works.

 ## Helpers